JavierCastilloGuillen/Tradingview-Strategies-Flask-Webhook_Tool/README.md

 # Pinescript Strategies Repository
 ## Public strategies shared for the TradingView Platform.

-Find them all in the platform on [Tradingview platform here](https://es.tradingview.com/u/JCGMarkets/#published-scripts/?offer_id=10&aff_id=25289) on the script section
+Find them all in the platform on SCRIPT section on [Tradingview profile here](https://es.tradingview.com/u/JCGMarkets/#published-scripts/?offer_id=10&aff_id=25289)

 ## YouTube in English/Spanish explaining
 As well you'll find a youtube channel where those public scripts are explained.